The lymphoid tissue-specific proteome

 Gene expression shared between lymphoid tissues and other tissues

-In order to illustrate the relation of lymphoid tissue tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of lymphoid tissue tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

-The lymphoid tissues have most group enriched gene expression in common with blood.
+The lymphoid tissues have most group enriched gene expression in common with bone marrow and intestine.
 Below are some proteins expressed in the lymphoid tissues together with other tissue types.

-The G protein-coupled receptor GPR182 is fairly uncharacterized, however the expression of GPR182 shows moderate enrichment in the spleen, and IHC shows expression in the liver, testis and with the strongest staining seen in spleen and lymph nodes.
+The G protein-coupled receptor GPR182 is fairly uncharacterized, however the expression of GPR182 shows enhanced elevation in lymphoid tissue and testis, while IHC shows some expression in testis and strong staining in spleen and lymph nodes.

 The lymphoid tissues in the human body constitute an important part of the adaptive immune system and it is in the primary lymphoid tissues B cells and T-cells are created.
 Primary lymphoid tissues consist of the bone marrow and thymus glands.
 The bone marrow is the major producer of all the cells in the lymphoid tissues and in charge of thematuration of B cells.
 Immature T-cells created in the bone marrow are transported to the thymus gland where they are developed into more specific T-cells.
 Antigen-presenting cells (APCs), dendritic cells, are transported to the lymph nodes where an immune response is provoked and antibodies and cytokines can be recruited to fight off pathogens.
 Secondary lymphoid tissues can be found at different locations in the body; lymph nodes, tonsils, appendix and the spleen.
 These sites are connected through lymph vessels, which are responsible for regulating bodily fluids and controlling fat absorption through its intricate network of lymph vessels, also known as the lymphoid circulatory system.
 Here, it absorbs lipids from the gut before they are transported to the blood.
 The fluid in these vessels is called lymph.